cjustinas/BSW-Data-Course/chapter1.md

 xp: 100
 skills: 2
 ```
 Now that you have imported `pandas` library, we can focus on acquiring the data.
-Pandas can take take in a variety of difrent data types like , but for this particular project we will import an Excel file.
+This means pointing pandas to a data source, so it can transform it into a `Data Frame`.
+In very broad terms a Data Frame is simply a data structure with rows and columns or observations and variables (you can think of it as a spreadsheet).

-`Data Frame`
+Pandas can import data from a variety of sources that include text files, databases, APIs and so on.
+For this particular project we will import an Excel file.

 `@instructions`